 Volunteer your time or skill and join in planting, trail making and gardening or carpentry, and in exchange get a membership that entitles you to access to all pond amenities for the year.
-Tents may be reserved a week in advance as available.

 From time to time, we may invite someone with a special message or skill to share with our members.
 These Master Teachers will receive an Honorary Membership.
 The members will get a cool opportunity to take a Master Class.

 Swim, paddle, kayak, and fish in the pristine waters or just relax on the white sand beach or deck.
 Miles of walking trails through woods and meadows and offer an opportunity to fully experience all the wildlife, flowers and views that make New Hampshire famous.

 Our favorite time in the Great North Woods Is Fall.
 Bright sun, blazing colors and crisp air are perfect for hikes, and cozy times by the fire.
 Pick apples in our our own organic orchard.
 We hope to host a cider making day every Fall.